What is the Conservation Club Competitive Partnership Grant Program?

-The Wildlife Conservation Club Competitive Partnership Grant Program is a program to encourage participation in wildlife related recreation activities (fishing, hunting, trapping & shooting sports education) on a local level.
+The ODNR Division of Wildlife Conservation Club Competitive Partnership Grant Program is a program to encourage participation in wildlife related recreation activities (fishing, hunting, trapping and shooting sports education) on a local level.
 Participation by youth or individuals unfamiliar with wildlife related recreation is emphasized.
 Projects focusing on public access to property or facilities, education and informing youth in safe participation in wildlife related activities, developing long term mentorship programs in fishing, hunting and shooting sports education are encouraged.

-- Applications must be returned by March 15th
+- Applications must be submitted by March 15th

-- The conservation clubs must have been in existence and active for not less than 2 years prior to applying for a sponsorship agreement.
+- The conservation clubs must have been in existence and active for not less than two (2) years prior to applying for a sponsorship agreement.

-- The conservation club must have active memberships of at least 25 (documented) and conduct not less than four meetings annually.
+- The conservation club must have active memberships of at least 25 (documented) and conduct no less than four meetings annually.

-- The conservation club owns or leases land located in the State of Ohio.
+- The conservation club owns or leases land located in Ohio.
 The lands must be used primary for fishing, hunting, shooting sports education or other wildlife-related outdoor recreation.